microsoft/EntraSuite-Training/website/docs/Scenarios/Scenario1.md

 	![image 10](../images/VID-10.png)

-5. After you share your credentials, continue with the approval workflow.
+4. After you share your credentials, continue with the approval workflow.
-6.	**Optional**: Simulate user risk by following these instructions: [Simulating risk detections in Microsoft Entra ID Protection](https://learn.microsoft.com/en-us/entra/id-protection/howto-identity-protection-simulate-risk).
+5.	**Optional**: Simulate user risk by following these instructions: [Simulating risk detections in Microsoft Entra ID Protection](https://learn.microsoft.com/en-us/entra/id-protection/howto-identity-protection-simulate-risk).
 You may need to try multiple times to raise the user risk to medium or high.
-7. Try accessing the application that you previously created for the scenario to confirm blocked access.
+6. Try accessing the application that you previously created for the scenario to confirm blocked access.
 You may need to wait up to one hour for block enforcement.
-8. Validate that access is blocked by the Conditional Access (CA) policy that you created earlier using sign-in logs.
-Open non-interactive sign in logs from the ZTNA Network Access Client � Private application.
+7. Validate that access is blocked by the Conditional Access (CA) policy that you created earlier using sign-in logs.
+Open non-interactive sign in logs from the ZTNA Network Access Client Private application.
 View logs from the Private Access application name that you previously created as the **Resource name**.
+8. [Enable email notifications](https://learn.microsoft.com/en-us/entra/id-protection/howto-identity-protection-configure-notifications) so you can respond when a user is flagged as a risk.
+These notifications allow you to start investigating immediately.
+You can also set up weekly digest emails giving you an overview of risk for that week.
+9. The [Impact analysis of risk-based access policies workbook](https://learn.microsoft.com/en-us/entra/id-protection/workbook-risk-based-policy-impact) helps administrators understand user impact before creating risk-based Conditional Access policies.
+The [ID Protection workbook](https://learn.microsoft.com/en-us/entra/identity/monitoring-health/workbook-risk-analysis) can help monitor and look for patterns in your tenant.
+Monitor this workbook for trends and also Conditional Access Report Only mode results to see if there are any changes that need to be made, for example, additions to named locations.
+You can also use the ID Protection APIs to [export risk information](https://learn.microsoft.com/en-us/entra/id-protection/howto-export-risk-data) to other tools, so your security team can monitor and alert on risk events.

  ## Resources

 * [Microsoft Entra Verified ID | Microsoft Security](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-verified-id)
 * [Plan your Microsoft Entra Verified ID verification solution](https://learn.microsoft.com/en-us/entra/verified-id/plan-verification-solution)
 * [What is Microsoft Entra ID Protection?](https://learn.microsoft.com/en-us/entra/id-protection/overview-identity-protection)
 * [Microsoft Entra ID Governance](https://learn.microsoft.com/en-us/entra/id-governance/identity-governance-overview)
 * [Plan a Microsoft Entra Conditional Access deployment](https://learn.microsoft.com/en-us/entra/identity/conditional-access/plan-conditional-access)